Parsimonious mixtures of multivariate contaminated normal distributions: Maximum likelihood estimation

 \subsection{Parsimonious models}

-The ECM algorithm for the other PMCGD models changes only with respect to the way the terms of the eigen-decomposition of $\boldsymbol{\Sigma}_g$ are obtained in the first CM-step.
-In particular, these updates are analogous to those given by \citet{Cele:Gova:Gaus:1995} for the GPCM models (parsimonious mixtures of Gaussian distributions with eigen-decomposed component covariance matrices; cf.\ \tablename~\ref{tab:models}).
-The only difference is that, on the $\left(r+1\right)$th iteration of the algorithm, $\boldsymbol{W}_g^{\left(r+1\right)}$ is used instead of the classical scattering matrix
+The ECM algorithm for the other models of our family changes only with respect to the way the terms of the eigen-decomposition of $\bSigma_g$ are obtained in the first CM-step.
+In particular, these updates are analogous to those given by \citet{Cele:Gova:Gaus:1995}.
+The only difference is that, on the $\left(r+1\right)$th iteration of the algorithm, $\boldsymbol{W}_g^{\left(r+1\right)}$ is used instead of the classical scatter matrix